WorldHealthOrganization/app/docs/ONBOARDING.md

 ## Standup

-We have a regular all-hands over Zoom at 11am PDT.
+We have a regular all-hands over Zoom.
 Details on the standups and links to join can be found pinned in the #standup channel on Slack.

 ## Resources